spacemeowx2/switch-lan-play/README.md

 # Build

-# Ubuntu / Debian
+## Ubuntu / Debian

-This project depends on libpcap, you can install libpcap0.8-dev on Ubuntu or Debian:
+This project depends on libpcap and libuv, you can install libpcap0.8-dev and libuv1-dev on Ubuntu or Debian:

-`sudo apt install libpcap0.8-dev`
+`sudo apt install libpcap0.8-dev libuv1-dev`

 Prepare a cmake, gcc, and run like this: